TinoTano/Personal_Research/README.md

 To prevent these problems we need to reduce these operations.

-Are collision checks necessary if the objects to check are in diffrent parts of the screen?
-Or necessary to check if every object is inside the screen so we can draw it?
-Wouldn't be better if we only take in acount the collisions if the objects are near?
-Or check only the ojects inside the screen skipping the ones outside?
+Are collision checks necessary if the objects are in diffrent parts of the screen/world?
+If we are creating a game with armies of hundreds of units fighting with other armies and need to attack the near enemies, is necessary to iterate through all the scene units?
+Wouldn't be better if we only take into account if the objects are near?

 For sure this will reduce the operations we need to do every frame.